 First batch of five Rafale jets to arrive in India on July 29

 New Delhi, July 20: The first batch of five Rafale fighter jets is likely to be inducted into the Indian Air Force (IAF) on July 29, according to an official statement.
-It said the final induction ceremony will take place in second half of August.
+It said the final induction ceremony will take place in the second half of August.

 "The first batch of five Indian Air Force Rafale is likely to arrive in India by end of July.
 The aircraft will be inducted at Air Force Station Ambala on July 29 subject to weather," the IAF said.